Devansh-ops/Devansh-ops/README.md

 ## 🎓 I'm a CS student at Vellore Institute of Technology

-- 🔭 I’m currently developing a Whatsapp bot with JS.
+- 🔭 I’m currently creating a website for Sigma Xi VIT
-- 🌱 I’m currently learning CP.
+- 🌱 I’m currently learning ML.
 - 👯 I’m looking to collaborate with anyone on any project.
 - 💬 Ask me about anything
 - ⚡ Fun fact: I love playing chess and basketball.